stevemcconnell/covid19-forecast-evaluations/README.md

 # Covid19 Forecast Evaluations

-Evaluations of forecasts that have been submitted in support of the CDC's Ensemble model for Covid-19 death forecasts.
+Evaluations of forecasts that have been submitted to Covid-hub in support of the CDC's Ensemble model for Covid-19 death forecasts.

 Unless otherwise noted, all "errors" in the files refer to "log difference", which is calculated as ln(actual/forecast) -- which mathematically is the same as ln(actual) - ln(forecast), which is why it's called log difference.

 Only incremental forecasts are scored.

-Within a forecast set for a particular forecast date, the incremental error numbers are all cumulative for the forecast date, meaning the Forecasts for Week 2 are the incremental forecasts for Wk1+Wk2, and the actuals are also Wk1+Wk2, etc.
+Within a forecast set for a particular forecast date, the incremental error numbers are  cumulative for the forecast date, meaning the Forecasts for Week 2 are the incremental forecasts for Wk1+Wk2, which are compared to the actuals for Wk1+Wk2, etc.

 "Baseline" forecasts are included.
 The baseline is the average deaths for the 2 weeks preceding the first date of the forecast period.
-(The baseline of 2 weeks preceding has been more accurate than the baseline of 1 week preceding.)
+The baseline of 2 weeks preceding has been more accurate than the baseline of 1 week preceding.

 # Columns

 Here’s a description of the csv file contents, by column header:

-model – The CDC model name
+model – The CDC covid-hub model name

-forecast_date – The CDC forecast date for the summary files in M/D/YYYY format
+forecast_date – The CDC covid-hub forecast date for the summary files in M/D/YYYY format

-target - The CDC target period, i.e., 1 wk ahead inc death, 2 wk ahead inc death, etc. Only incremental targets are contained in these files.
+target - The CDC covid-hub target period, i.e., 1 wk ahead inc death, 2 wk ahead inc death, etc. Only incremental targets are contained in these files.

 target_week_end  – The CDC target week end, i.e., last day of the forecast target week in M/D/YYYY format